 - When he runs over you during conflict.

-You can decide to end such discussions until he regains control and can listen.
-See this post: how to set limits with a difficult spouse .
+You can decide to end such discussions until he can listen well.
+Ask that you both attend marriage therapy.
+Check out this post: how to set limits with a difficult spouse .

 - Not picking after himself.

 Put a bin somewhere closer to the door of the bedroom, or wherever “the trail” begins.
 Find ways to make it easier for you to maintain order and tidiness.